m-rutter/advent-of-code/README.md

 # advent-of-code-2017
 [Advent of Code 2017](https://adventofcode.com/2017) solutions library crate and a simple cli tool that uses it.
 All written in Rust as a learning project.

+## Install

 To use and install the cli tool that uses the library with `cargo`, clone the repo and run `cargo install --path .` in the project directory.
 If cargo was installed using `rustup` the resulting binary ought to be in your PATH as `aoc-cli`.
 Uninstall with `cargo uninstall aoc-cli`.

+## Use

 aoc-cli:
 ```